bdownie/RNAsnv/README.md

 cannot open shared object file: No such file or directory"
 ```

-Additionally, a configuration file template is provided with the RNAsnv distribution.
+Additionally, a configuration file template is provided with the RNAvc distribution.
 Trained models for
 predicting errors and variant site origin can be downloaded from https://github.com/bdownie/RNAvc/releases/latest

-## Section 1.2 - Citing RNAsnv
+## Section 1.2 - Citing RNAvc

-When citing RNAsnv, please use the following reference:
+When citing RNAvc, please use the following reference: